 - Podcasting / YouTube

 - Kick drums/ Bass Instruments

 A large diaphragm and humbucking coils ensure a precise tone.
-It doesn’t matter if your voice is up or down when using this large-diaphragm microphone.
+Using this large-diaphragm microphone doesn’t matter if your voice is up or down.

 You will have an incredible voice and a strong vocal presence.
 You can also use the bass-cut and bass roll-off switch to reduce deep bass frequencies (lower frequencies).